diethardsteiner/diethardsteiner.github.io/_posts/2020-01-18-PDI-GitLab-Jenkins.md

 docker build -t pentaho/pdi:8.3 .
 ```

-Now we have a base **Docker image** ready and can add an **additional layer** with **customisations** for each client:
+Now we have a base **Docker image** ready and can add an **additional layer** with **customisations** for each client (I created this very simple layer as an example - you could of course add a lot more customisation: Normally you'd add specific JDBC drivers, plugins, properties etc):

 Again, we create a folder to store any files that we want to load into the container, e.g.:

 ```
-/Users/diethardsteiner/docker-storage/pdi_cloud
+/Users/diethardsteiner/docker-storage/pdi-client-a
 ```

-We define an environment called `DOCKER_PDI_CLOUD` to hold this path:
+We define an environment called `DOCKER_PDI_CLIENT_A` to hold this path:

 ```
-DOCKER_PDI_CLOUD=/Users/diethardsteiner/docker-storage/pdi_cloud
+DOCKER_PDI_CLIENT_A=/Users/diethardsteiner/docker-storage/pdi-client-a
 ```

-Inside this folder create a folder called `resources` and within this one a file called `load_and_execute.sh`: This will serve as the `ENTRY POINT` to our container.
-With the help of this shell script we can "send" our data pipeline (so Kettle jobs and transformations) to the container, which then will be submitted to `kitchen.sh`, PDI's command line client.
+Inside this folder create a folder called `resources` and within this one a file called `load_and_execute.sh`: This will serve as the `ENTRYPOINT` to our container.
+With the help of this shell script we can "send" our data pipeline code/instructions (so Kettle jobs and transformations) to the container, which then will be submitted to `kitchen.sh`, PDI's command line client.

+To achieve this, we will mount a **volume** to the container that is also available on our workstation (so it's shared between both environments).
+We can place our jobs and transformations that we want to run via the container in this shared folder.
+We will define the container in such a way that it accepts an **environment variable** called `PROJECT_STARTUP_JOB`.
+The purpose of this variable is to define the name (and location) of the job we want to execute (this job will be stored in the shared folder).
+Then in our `load_and_execute.sh` we can refer to this variable.

 > **Note**: The idea behind this setup is that the container runs when a job has to be executed.
 Once this is completed, the container shuts down again.